 If you would like to purchase these gorgeous shoes, pleases support us by using our link here.

 These shoes were a total lifesaver!
 It smashed out the kilometers whilst walking all over Hanoi Old Quarter, and whilst Andrzej whinged about his feet hurting, my lovely shoes provided cushioned support!
 Not only that, but they did a great job in muddy terrain hiking through the mountains and rice paddies in Sa Pa.
 Loved them so much that Andrzej bought himself a pair when we returned!
 Now they are our go-to shoes when traveling!
 Check out our video below of our hike in Sa Pa!

 9. The Stylish Neck Pillow and Headphone Headband

 Coming from a Polish background, we celebrate what we call ‘Names Day’, and as Jolene isn’t polish, we decided to ‘create’ a names day for her and both of our girls as well.
 So for her very first ever names day, I bought her a collection of travel gear.

-I think you have to experiment and explore with what works for you in regards to neck pillows.
-Up until now we have only ever used the ‘blow up’ type pillow that you can purchase on the airports, but lets face it, the edges can be pretty sharp and not really all that comfortable.
-So we are going to explore with this ‘bean bag’ type pillow.
+I think you have to experiment and explore what works for you in regard to neck pillows.
+Up until now we have only ever used the ‘blow up’ type pillow that you can purchase at the airports, but let’s face it, the edges can be pretty sharp and not really all that comfortable.
+So we are going to explore this ‘bean bag’ type pillow.
 See how we go!
 At least the design of it is really pretty!!! haha

 As we are going on an overnight train, and I know that my wife is a light sleeper, I also grabbed her some ‘Sleep easy sleeping headphones’.
 These fit like a headband over your head, the speakers are inside the band an you can play some peaceful music to help you ease into the dream world.